High-speed rail in Spain: Zaragoza–Pamplona

 A high-speed track between Zaragoza (Aragon) and Pamplona (Navarre) is currently under development as a part of the Two Seas (Cantabrian-Mediterranean) corridor.
-The section between Castejon and Pamplona (both in Navarre) with a total length of 75.5 kilometers is under construction with some sub-sections already completed.
-The line is expected to be completed by 2023.
+The section between Castejon and Pamplona (both in Navarre) with a total length of 75.5 kilometres is under construction with some sub-sections already completed.
+The line initially expected to be completed by 2023 but new estimations give 2027 as the completion year.
+The 82.3 km section between Zaragoza and Castejón is in the design phase with the second informative study publicised in 2023, while its completion is expected to take at least one more decade.
+The total budget for the Zaragoza–Pamplona line ranges from 1,252 to 1,446 million euros, depending on the layout around Zaragoza and the planned station in Tudela, while travel time is expected to be cut in half from two hours now to one hour on the new high-speed line.

 Lines planned

 In the short term, other connections to the LGV are planned.
 After the connection to France at La Jonquera in Catalonia, another connection is proposed at Irun in the Basque Country.
 Other new lines are under consideration, including a line connecting Soria to the Madrid–Barcelona line at Calatayud.
 Finally, the Madrid–Barcelona line currently terminates in Barcelona's Estació de Sants, but a new station is under construction at La Sagrera on the northern edge of the city.